 web, but accepts other options too.

-You'll learn how to bundle libraries in the next chapter.
+You'll learn how to handle multi-page setups in the next chapter.

 This book is available through Leanpub (digital), Amazon (paperback), and Kindle (digital).
 By purchasing the book you support the development of further content.
 A part of profit (~30%) goes to Tobias Koppers, the author of webpack.